Connect with us

 Among the 31 locomotives, nine are being rehabilitated while 22 others are undergoing an overhaul under a partnership between Kenya Railways and the Kenya Defence Forces.

 The Kenya Railways recently spent Sh1.2 billion to rehabilitate the Nairobi-Nanyuki MGR.
-The line is already operation with scheduled passenger and cargo services.
+The line is already operating with scheduled passenger and cargo services.

 A considerable chunk of the budget will be used to advance the Nairobi commuter railway, with plans underway to build new stations and link lines to the passenger railway to increase access by commuters.